-No offers for any player at Celtic - Potecoglou
+No offers for any Celtic players - Postecoglou

 Croatia stunned Brazil on their way to a third-place finish in Qatar, with Postecoglou saying Juranovic "had a great World Cup".

 "He was brilliant.
-Credit to him and now he has a memory that will last forever."
+Credit to him and now he has a memory that will last forever," he added.

 The 27-year-old was signed for £2m from Legia Warsaw in the summer of 2020 and big clubs in Spain and England have been credited with an interest.